keu/docs/astro/modify-cluster.md

 - Update an existing worker node pool, including its node instance type or maximum node count.
 - Create a VPC connection or a transit gateway connection between a cluster and a target VPC.
 See [Connect Astro to external data sources](https://docs.astronomer.io/astro/category/connect-astro).

-To modify a cluster in these ways, you'll need the following:
+When you need a cluster modification that involves Astronomer support, you'll need to provide the following information:

 - A cluster on Astro.
 - Permissions to make changes to cluster configurations.